-Applied Communication: This program is designed to provide an option within the English program for the student interested in the theories and skills involved in the area of mass communications (journalism, broadcasting, photography, public relations).
+Applied Communications: This program is designed to provide an option within the English program for the student interested in the theories and skills involved in the area of mass communications (journalism, broadcasting, photography, public relations, advertising).
 Courses within the program are designated by the prefix EHC.
-Requirements are as follows: 35 hours of English/Applied Communication (EHC) courses; 15 hours of English (EH) courses above the core curriculum requirement, one course of which must be EH 301, EH 305, EH 306, EH 405, EH 406, or EH 407.
+Requirements are as follows: 35 hours of English-Applied Communications (EHC) courses, including EHC 220 and 223; 15 hours of English (EH) courses above the core curriculum requirement, one course of which must be EH 301, 305, 306, 405, 406, or 407.
 As a correlative to this degree option, students are encouraged to minor in Psychology, Sociology, Speech, Business, or English.